 “So what are you saying?”
 Amelie asked, intrigued.

 “You’ve got to make it seem like it’s something worth opening.”

 “And how are we going to do that?”

 Amelie and Rose watched as Dom left the room, her silvery blonde hair flying behind her and she shut the door.
 The two girls shared a bemused look, but Dom was back in a minute, a small piece of black lace clutched in her hand.

 “A little something I picked up from my sister’s suitcase.
 Apparently Teddy got them for her on her birthday!”

 The two cousins giggled immaturely, and Amelie rolled her eyes, pulling the pair of black, lacy knickers from Dominique’s hand.
 The label was still attached to it.

 “So now what?” she asked once the girls had calmed down.

 “You know how before we were discussing what Fred is committed to?”
 Dom began, leaning in as if she was telling a juicy secret, “and Alice came up.
 I just thought that we might use it to our advantage.”

 “We’re going to put the parcel outside his door with Victoire’s knickers on top?”
 Amelie was growing tired of the two girls’ immaturity.
-I hate giggling,
+I hate giggling, she thought.

 “No, Amelie,” Dom replied, her eyes alight, “I was thinking of something a little more subtle.”